 This MA is designed for lay and ordained Christians with significant experience of working (paid or volunteer) in churches, mission agencies or not-for-profit organisations (faith-based or secular), enabling you to engage theologically and strategically with the contemporary world.

-The course will provide you with the opportunity to integrate biblical, theological, and empirical studies in the context of Christian spirituality.
-The aim is to engage faithfully and practically with existing and emerging challenges to Christian ministry and mission in the twenty-first century.
+The course will provide you with the opportunity to integrate biblical and theological studies with practice in the context of Christian spirituality.
+The aim is to engage faithfully and relevantly with existing and emerging challenges to Christian ministry and mission in the twenty-first century.

 The course will provide you with an integrated framework for theology and biblical studies in the context of Christian ministry and mission, which you can use to transform your ministerial practice.
 You will also develop the critical faculties of analytic and research skills, to enable you to create and interpret new knowledge in theological and ministerial studies, and extend the reach of the discipline in society.